Back to Blue Lagoon stories

 Silica Hotel

-Recognition and Awards
+Recognition and awards

-Silica Hotel and the Retreat have both garnered significant recognition in the world of hospitality.
+Silica Hotel and the Retreat have both earned significant recognition in the world of hospitality.
 Silica Hotel has an impressive list of awards, including the Nordic Prize for Lighting in 2006, a nomination for the Mies van der Rohe Award in the same year, and the Icelandic Architecture Award in 2007.
 More recently, Silica was recognized in Travel + Leisure’s Readers’ Choice Awards as the Best Resort Hotel in Iceland.

 The Retreat, despite being newer, has quickly ascended to the heights of acclaim.
 It has been listed in Time Magazine’s World's 100 Greatest Places and Fodor's Finest Hotels - The 100 Most Incredible Hotels In The World.
 Among its numerous laurels are Condé Nast Traveler’s Top Resorts and a host of other honors, detailed at Blue Lagoon's Awards.
 In the culinary arena, the Retreat’s signature restaurant—Moss—received a Michelin star in 2023.
 These accolades not only underline the Retreat’s excellence in hospitality but also its innovative approach to luxury and wellness.